How Does Hospital Indemnity Insurance Work?

 - Hospital Indemnity insurance pays admission costs and additional daily compensation to an employee when they’re staying in a hospital, critical care unit, or rehab facility.

 - The benefit can be used for any purpose, so many recipients use it to cover copays, general living expenses, or deductibles.

 The amount of compensation received depends on the type of facility and how long the worker stays there, but it helps people pay for out-of-pocket costs.
 These can be extremely high when employees have to stay in a hospital for a few days.

-Hospital indemnity offers a financial safety net to give people peace of mind about healthcare costs.
-They can use hospital indemnity for medical expenses, transportation to and from the hospital, or childcare services while recovering from illness or injury, among other uses.
+Hospital Indemnity coverage offers a financial safety net to give people peace of mind about healthcare costs.
+They can use Hospital Indemnity for medical expenses, transportation to and from the hospital, or childcare services while recovering from illness or injury, among other uses.
 Recipients can also use it to pay for out-of-pocket costs associated with being hospitalized, on top of what they receive from their medical insurance coverage.

 Employees may need your encouragement to fully understand how great this supplemental insurance coverage truly is.
 Make it clear that this flexible benefit will ensure they have a financial safety net should the worst happen.
 It may help workers to see a tangible example of how the benefit would work.
 Outline something like the following:

 - An employee needs to stay at a hospital for three days when they have a baby.